-In 2015, primary energy consumption for Costa Rica was 0.2 quadrillion btu.
-Primary energy consumption of Costa Rica increased from 0.11 quadrillion btu in 1996 to 0.2 quadrillion btu in 2015 growing at an average annual rate of 3.52 %.The description is composed by Yodatai, our digital data assistant.
+Costa Rica primary energy consumption was at level of 0 quadrillion btu in 2017, down from 0.21 quadrillion btu previous year, this is a change of 100.00 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 The Energy Information Administration includes the following in U.S. Primary Energy Consumption: coal consumption; coal coke net imports; petroleum consumption (petroleum products supplied, including natural gas plant liquids and crude oil burned as fuel); dry natural gas excluding supplemental gaseous fuels consumption; nuclear electricity net generation (converted to Btu using the nuclear plants heat rate); conventional hydroelectricity net generation (converted to Btu using the fossil-fueled plants heat rate); geothermal electricity net generation (converted to Btu using the geothermal plants heat rate), and geothermal heat pump energy and geothermal direct use energy; solar thermal and photovoltaic electricity net generation (converted to Btu using the fossil-fueled plants heat rate), and solar thermal direct use energy; wind electricity net generation (converted to Btu using the fossil-fueled plants heat rate); wood and wood-derived fuels consumption; biomass waste consumption; fuel ethanol and biodiesel consumption; losses and co-products from the production of fuel ethanol and biodiesel; and electricity net imports (converted to Btu using the electricity heat content of 3,412 Btu per kilowatthour).